apigeecs/apigee-deploy-grunt-plugin/README.md

 API Static Code Analysis
 ========
-This plugin is enabled to provide feedback about coding best practices.
+This plugin is enabled to provide feedback about coding best practices for JavaScript.

 JSHint
 --------